 If you're applying to the Beyond Boundaries program, you'll write and submit a different supplemental essay.
 But don't worry: we have your "passport" to essay success!
 (We love a dad joke.)

 The Beyond Boundaries essay prompt is only for students who are applying to the two-year Beyond Boundaries program.
 You won't have to answer the general essay prompt as well—this is the only WashU supplemental essay you have to submit!

 Here's the Beyond Boundaries prompt:

-Many of our students broadly explore the connections across WashU’s five undergraduate divisions and three graduate schools and engage with the community before declaring a major.
+Many of our students broadly explore the connections across WashU's five undergraduate divisions and three graduate schools and engage with the community before declaring a major.
 The Beyond Boundaries Program equips students to make a difference in a complicated world where challenges do not come pre-packaged as the territory of a single discipline.
-Tell us what great challenge you might want to tackle leveraging two or more of WashU’s schools and how you would pursue a path of study in an interdisciplinary way.
+In about 250 words, ell us what great challenge you might want to tackle leveraging two or more of WashU's schools and how you would pursue a path of study in an interdisciplinary way.

-Just like the general Washington University supplemental essay, the Beyond Boundaries essay is limited to 300 words.
-Let’s take a look at how you can go about answering this prompt.
+Just like the general Washington University supplemental essay, the Beyond Boundaries essay is limited to 300 words (with a recommended target of 250 words).
+Let's take a look at how you can go about answering this prompt.